 The Temple of the reclining Buddha

-Wat Pho which real name is Wat Phra Chettuphon Wimon Mangkhlaram, is where traditional Thai massage originated, and still today you can experience it at the massage school on the temple grounds, but there might be a queue so better check early.
+Wat Pho which real name is Wat Phra Chettuphon Wimon Mangkhlaram is where traditional Thai massage originated.
+Still, today you can experience it at the massage school on the temple grounds, but there might be a queue so better check early.

 The reclining Buddha statue itself is 15 meters high and 43 meters long.
 Once you finish taking your photos (everyone does), you might notice a permanent trickling noise of metal.
-This is a fun traditional way to make a donation.
-For 20 Baht you receive a tin cup full of ‘Satangs’ which is a quarter of a Baht.
-Drop one coin in one of each bowls representing the 108 auspicious characters of Buddha to bring you good fortune.
+This is a fun traditional way to donate.
+For 20 Baht you receive a tin cup full of ‘Satangs’, a quarter of a Baht.
+Drop one coin in one of each bowls representing the 108 auspicious Buddha characters to bring you good fortune.
 Ideally, if the last coin go right in the last bowl, then you are on for extra good luck 🙂

 Wat Pho Massage